paritytech/substrate-archive/README.md

 ## Documentation

-You can build the documentation for this crate by running `cargo doc` in the `archive` directory.
+You can build the documentation for this crate by running `cargo doc`.
 More Docs [here](https://github.com/paritytech/substrate-archive/wiki)

 ## Troubleshooting